JonathanWilbur/mueller-report/volume1.md

 From January 2014 through November 2014, the Trump organization and Crocus Group discussed development plans for the Moscow project.
-Sometime before January 24, 2014, the Crocus Group sent the Trump organization a proposal for a 800-unit, 194-meter building to be · constructed at an Agalarov-owned site in Moscow called "Crocus City," which had also been the site of the Miss universe pageant.
+Sometime before January 24, 2014, the Crocus Group sent the Trump organization a proposal for a 800-unit, 194-meter building to be constructed at an Agalarov-owned site in Moscow called "Crocus City," which had also been the site of the Miss universe pageant.
 297 In February 2014, Ivanka Trump met with Emin Agalarov and toured the Crocus City site during a visit to Moscow.
 298 From March 2014 through July 2014, the groups discussed "design standards" and other architectural elements.
 299 For example, in July
-2014, members of the Trump organization sent Crocus Group counterparties questions about the "demographics of these prospective buyers " in the Crocus City area, the development of neighboring parcels in Crocus City, and concepts for redesigning portions of the building.
+2014, members of the Trump organization sent Crocus Group counterparties questions about the "demographics of these prospective buyers" in the Crocus City area, the development of neighboring parcels in Crocus City, and concepts for redesigning portions of the building.
 300 In August 2014, the Trump organization requested specifications for a competing Marriott-branded tower being built in Crocus City.
 301